Chapter 18.180

 1. Shall install a visible protective tree fencing along the outer edge and completely surrounding the protected area (dripline/critical root zone) of all protected trees or groups of trees.
 Fences shall be constructed of chain link or other approved material and at least four feet high, unless other type of fencing is authorized by the review authority.

-2. Shall prohibit excavation or compaction of earth or other potentially damaging activities within the barriers.
+2. Shall prohibit excavation or compaction of earth or other potentially damaging activities within the barriers; provided, that the director may allow such activities approved by the city arborist.

 3. Shall maintain the protective barriers in place until the review authority authorizes their removal or a final certificate of occupancy is issued, whichever occurs first.

-4. Shall ensure that any landscaping done in the protected zone subsequent to the removal of the barriers shall be accomplished with light machinery or hand labor.
+4. Shall ensure that any landscaping done in the protected zone subsequent to the removal of the barriers shall be accomplished with light machinery from outside the protected area or hand labor.

 a.
 Cover with mulch to a depth of at least six inches or with plywood or similar material the areas adjoining the critical root zone of a tree in order to protect roots from damage caused by heavy equipment.